Ale-JRD/Trads/content/post/index-T1.md

 This likely meant that one of those areas could be Ars’ critical weak point.

-「So, what should we do, black leopard twin swordsman?
-Should we retreat from here and try to regroup with the others?」
+“So, what should we do, black leopard twin swordsman?
+Should we retreat from here and try to regroup with the others?”

 Gio stood up from his crouched stance.

 He adjusted his grip on his katana, careful not to apply too much force.

-「That depends on whether that guy would even let us escape.」
+“That depends on whether that guy would even let us escape.”

 (Fumu… He’s level-headed enough to consider retreat as an option…)

 “However…” Gio continued.

-「Still, I’d rather avoid making the mistake of focusing too much on retreating and getting killed because of it.」
+“Still, I’d rather avoid making the mistake of focusing too much on retreating and getting killed because of it.”

-「Umu.」
+“Umu.”

 Sometimes, attack is the best form of defense.